IBM/sms-analysis-with-wks/README.md

 4. One last step is required to configure the app to run with your WKS model.

-In the IBM Cloud dashboard, find the app that was created.
+In the IBM Cloud dashboard, find the app that was created and click on it to access the details panel.
 Click on `Runtime` on the menu and navigate to the `Environment variables` tab.

 !!!
 Add screen shot